butterfieldm/cso_de_pipeline_exercise/README.md

 - **Automatic format detection**
   Implement logic to detect the file type and route processing accordingly.
--**Explore an approach to ingress data from various source** Extend the ingress capabilities from local files, in a productionised capacity everything should be in gcs -**Improve file naming**
+-**Explore an approach to ingress data from various source** Extend the ingress capabilities from local files, in a productionised capacity everything should be in gcs.
+-**Improve file naming**
-  Explore concatenating the date to make file names unqiue
+  Explore concatenating the date to make file names unqiue.

 ### 2. Schema Matching Improvements